Erwinaze Side Effects

-Note: This document contains side effect information about asparaginase erwinia chrysanthemi.
-Some of the dosage forms listed on this page may not apply to the brand name Erwinaze.
+Note: This page contains information about the side effects of asparaginase erwinia chrysanthemi.
+Some of the dosage forms included on this document may not apply to the brand name Erwinaze.

-Some side effects of Erwinaze may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Erwinaze may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to asparaginase erwinia chrysanthemi: intramuscular powder for solution

 In addition to its needed effects, some unwanted effects may be caused by asparaginase erwinia chrysanthemi (the active ingredient contained in Erwinaze).
 In the event that any of these side effects do occur, they may require medical attention.

 If any of the following side effects occur while taking asparaginase erwinia chrysanthemi, check with your doctor or nurse immediately:More common